Hmm … how to do that?

 Here are 10 good questions to ask at interviews to dig a bit deeper.
 Use your best judgment in deciding which questions to ask and how to ask them.
 Remember, you’re not interrogating the manager – you’re having a friendly conversation!

-Questions to Ask the Hiring Manager:
+Questions to Ask the Boss in an Interview:

 What are your goals for this position and your department?